Disease/Disorder

 Supplemental assessment tools

 There are a plethora of pain and function assessment scales that can be used for someone with bone metastases.
-Assessment of quality of life with regards to pain and psychosocial well-being is essential, and there are a number of instruments available for this task.17 Commonly used scales in this population include the Brief Pain Inventory, the functional assessment of cancer therapy-general (FACT-G), the Karnofsky Performance Scale (KPS) and the Eastern Cooperative Oncology Group (ECOG) Scale of Performance Status.18-19
+Assessment of quality of life regarding pain and psychosocial well-being is essential, and there are several instruments available for this task.20 Commonly used scales in this population include the Brief Pain Inventory, the functional assessment of cancer therapy-general (FACT-G), the Karnofsky Performance Scale (KPS), the Eastern Cooperative Oncology Group (ECOG) Scale of Performance Status, and The European Organization for Research and Treatment of Cancer Quality of Life Questionnaire for Patients with Bone Metastases 22 (EORTC QLQ‐BM22).20-22

 Early predictions of outcomes